-$Z$-parameters proved to be the effective representation when optimizing the RIS with mutual coupling \cite{qia21}-\cite{akr23}.
-Specifically, RIS characterized through the $Z$-parameters have been optimized by applying the Neumann series approximation \cite{qia21}-\cite{mur23}, by iteratively optimizing the tunable loads in closed-form \cite{has23}, and trough gradient ascent \cite{akr23}.
-Furthermore, it has been shown that $Z$-parameters facilitate the optimization of BD-RIS in the presence of mutual coupling at the RIS \cite{li23-3}.
+The $Z$-parameters are proved to be the effective representation when optimizing an RIS in the presence of mutual coupling \cite{qia21}-\cite{akr23}.
+Specifically, an RIS characterized through the $Z$-parameters has been optimized by applying the Neumann series approximation \cite{qia21}-\cite{mur23}, by iteratively optimizing the tunable loads in closed-form \cite{has23}, and through the gradient ascent algorithm \cite{akr23}.
+Furthermore, it has been shown that the $Z$-parameters facilitate the optimization of BD-RIS in the presence of mutual coupling at the RIS \cite{li23-3}.

 As a case study, we consider the received signal power maximization problem in an RIS-aided system in the presence of mutual coupling, with the RIS being group-connected, including single- and fully-connected as two special cases \cite{she20}.
-Considering lossless and reciprocal RIS, i.e., with $\mathbf{Z}_{I}=j\mathbf{X}_{I}$ and $\mathbf{X}_{I}=\mathbf{X}_{I}^T$, where $\mathbf{X}_{I}$ is the RIS reactance matrix, and $\mathbf{H}$ given as in \eqref{eq:Hsimp-z-mc}, our problem writes as
+Considering a lossless and reciprocal RIS, i.e., with $\mathbf{Z}_{I}=j\mathbf{X}_{I}$ and $\mathbf{X}_{I}=\mathbf{X}_{I}^T$, where $\mathbf{X}_{I}$ is the RIS reactance matrix, and $\mathbf{H}$ is given in \eqref{eq:Hsimp-z-mc}, our problem writes as

 which is solved by jointly optimizing $\mathbf{w}$, $\mathbf{g}$, and $\mathbf{X}_I$.
 To solve \eqref{eq:PR-z}-\eqref{eq:PR-z-c3}, we initialize $\mathbf{X}_I$ to a feasible value and alternate between the following two steps.
 First, with $\mathbf{X}_I$ fixed, $\mathbf{w}$ and $\mathbf{g}$ are updated as the dominant right and left singular vectors of $\mathbf{Z}_{RT}-\mathbf{Z}_{RI}(j\mathbf{X}_I+\mathbf{Z}_{II})^{-1}\mathbf{Z}_{IT}$, respectively, which is globally optimal.
 Second, with $\mathbf{w}$ and $\mathbf{g}$ fixed, $\mathbf{X}_I$ is updated by solving